How Homesteading Can Make You a Better Mother

 *insert woman empowerment hashtag here*

 Too much information?
 I think not.
 My older sister recently had a baby and I had the opportunity to visit her for the first week or so.
 A doody diaper doesn’t bother me; never has.
+Bring this homestead mother all the poop!
+(Okay, not actually)

 If it did bother me at one time in the past then it definitely won’t in the future because the homesteading lifestyle is full of caca.
 I mean just all over the place in seems.
 DISCLAIMER: I’m trying to live this lifestyle with no filter so if you’re a new-to-it-all homesteader don’t let it scare you away.
 Just…embrace it?

 I think it’s safe to say that the first time you get pooed on by a duck, your fear-of-feces days are over.
 I’ll take a baby diaper blow-out over getting pooed on by a duck any day.
+Getting pooped on by a duck will obviously make you a better homestead mama…right?

 MULTI-TASKING & FULL SCHEDULES